sitara-systems/sitara-websockets/README.md

 ```

 ## Usage
+Note about ALWAYS checking connections for being valid

 ## Examples
 * `exampleServer` is a basic server.
 * `exampleClient` is a basic client.

+## To Do
+Currently, sitara-websocketpp does NOT support TLS/SSL.

 ## Contributing
 This project uses the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) paradigm.
 Before contributing, please make your own feature branch with your changes.